PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 PVC produces microscopic particles that expand until they reach the correct size, at which point the process is terminated.
 When PVC is finally cured, a white powder known as PVC resin results.
 Using this PVC resin, PVC boards are manufactured in desired shapes and sizes.

-A brief history of PVC Boards
+A Brief History of PVC Boards

 Did you know that PVC was discovered by accident in the 18th century?
 Scientists observed that Vinyl chloride gas transformed when subjected to sunlight.
 This transformation was termed polymerization.